Giordano-Menegazzi/Giordano-Menegazzi.github.io/README.md

 ###### iOS Developer

 This iOS portfolio website can be viewed at [https://giordano-menegazzi.github.io/](https://giordano-menegazzi.github.io/).
-Here you can see all iOS apps I created, all apps are fully programmatically created and documented here on my github page [GitHub](https://github.com/Giordano-Menegazzi).
+Here you can see all iOS apps I created, all apps are fully programmatically created and documented here on my github page [GitHub](https://github.com/Giordano-Menegazzi) as well.
-This iOS portfolio website is created with the free [GoHugo](https://gohugo.io/) website template from [Radity](https://radity.com/) .
+This iOS portfolio website is created with the free [GoHugo](https://gohugo.io/) website template from [Radity](https://radity.com/).

 ### License
 - Copyright 2020 Radity [Radity](https://radity.com/).